mozilla/marketplace-docs/docs/topics/setup.rst

 ---------------------

-To configure the services in the marketplace, you can either override each projects settings file (see documentation on each project for how that would look).
+To configure the services in the marketplace, you can either override each project's settings file (see documentation on each project for how that would look).
 Or you can alter a few environment variables that all the projects use.
 This is the **recommended approach** for setting up the marketplace until you feel more comfortable with the settings in the marketplace.